 Inspections of mining and reclamation progress (MN Statute 93.47) are conducted annually and as situations warrant.
 Reclamation sites need to meet vegetation standards after a certain number of growing seasons and are inspected for such standards.

 When an area is no longer scheduled to be disturbed, reclamation is initiated.
 These sites are inspected the first year.

-Since the mid-1970s, the Division of Lands and Minerals has conducted research on the prediction of mine waste drainage quality, mitigation of problematic drainage, and reclamation of mine waste disposal facilities (MN Statute 93.001).
+Since the mid-1970s, the Lands and Minerals Division has conducted research on the prediction of mine waste drainage quality, mitigation of problematic drainage, and reclamation of mine waste disposal facilities (MN Statute 93.001).
 Read more about the DNR's reclamation research.

 Funding for the Reclamation Section comes from a number of sources, including the General Fund, annual fees (MN Statute 93.482) directly from the permit holders, application (MN Statute 93.481) and supplemental fees for new or amended to permits (MN Statute 93.482), and industry and other governmental agencies for specific research projects.